shahid129/world-of-game/README.md

 4. On the left hand side select Pages.
 5. Under Source click dropdown menu and select Main.
 6. Once the selection is done, the page will refresh automatically, which means the page is deployed.
 It might take couple of minutes for the page to go live.

+### Deploying Locally

+1. Navigate to the github [Repository](https://github.com/shahid129/world-of-game#deployment).

+2. Click on the drop down menu CODE.

+3. Click on Download Zip and run locally on your machine or copy GIT URL from the HTTPS link.

+4. Open your favorite IDE or editor and open the terminal.

+5. Change the current working directory to the location where you want the cloned directory.

+5. Use the 'git clone' command paste and the copied git URL

+6. press enter to create clone on your device.

 ## CREDITS
 The main idea and the layout of the page was mine.
 I used python a couple of years ago where I built a very similar type of game.
 This time I thought it would be a brilliant idea to build this game from scratch and give it a life.